 - All the episodes of Kagewani show scenes that something is hunting down civilians from out of nowhere.
 Near the end of each episode, it shows a reveal that a cryptid chooses to reveal itself.

 - In the early part of Shiki, a lot of the horror comes from the fact that nobody in universe or out has any way of knowing who or when the vampires will attack next—instead characters just mysteriously develop anemia and before their friends and family can do anything sensible, they're dead.

 - The last few episodes of Neon Genesis Evangelion.
 Due to the budget starting to really run low, many scenes are dragged out beyond what appears reasonable.
 This includes a short moment during End of Evangelion, when Shinji finds the destroyed Unit-02, and we get treated to multiple very gory shots.
 Or in EOE, when Asuka is lying in the water, repeatedly saying "I don't want to die".
 That shot alone lasts for just about a minute, while the camera is slowly zooming in on Unit-02...
-And it's creepy as hell.
+It's creepy as hell.

 - In Dragon Ball Z, while we see what it's like from the point of view of Buu's victims, no one knows what happens to the androids after they are absorbed by Cell.

 - Invoked in a very unique fashion towards the end of the first volume of My Lovely Ghost Kana.
 Five pages of pure black with only a short paragraph of text on two of them.
 In context, it is a scary, tear-inducing moment of anxiety before finding out which sort of ending is coming - happy, sad, or downright devastating.